 What is dynamic content?

-Dynamic content means changing the words, images and sounds on a webpage, ad or email, based on a viewer’s behavior, preferences and interests.
+Dynamic content means changing the content on a webpage, ad, or email, based on a viewer’s behavior, preferences, and interests.

 Software automatically generates this content when a viewer sees a webpage, an ad, or when sending an email.
 This gives a more satisfying experience and means more buyers.